Mountain Gray Woodpecker

 About the Mountain Gray Woodpecker

 The Mountain Gray Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live typically 6-9 years, with a maximum recorded lifespan of 11 years..
+These birds typically live typically 5-9 years, with some individuals recorded living up to 11 years..

 How to Identify a Mountain Gray Woodpecker